baldram/AirQ-Eye/README.md

 ### Markdown Style Guide
 *   please find the [remark-lint](https://github.com/remarkjs/remark-lint#using-remark-to-fix-your-markdown)
-(for Markdown syntax validation - ensuring that the project's documentation will be correctly rendered in all the different markdown parsers).<br />
+(for Markdown syntax validation - ensuring that the project's documentation will be correctly rendered in all the different implementations of markdown parser).<br />
 Execute `npm install` and further `npm run lint-md` to validate project's documentation.<br />
 Integration with IntelliJ is also [possible](https://www.jetbrains.com/help/idea/eslint.html) .